Freddsle/fedRBE/docs/reproduce.md

 - `featurecloud_api_extension.py`: Extends FeatureCloud API functionalities to support custom workflows and simulations.

     Functionality:

-    - Provides additional API endpoints for managing federated experiments.
-    - Supports custom simulations and workflows.
-    - This script is primarily used by other utility scripts to manage federated experiments programmatically.
+    - Helper script used by `get_federated_corrected_data.py`.
+    - Forms an API wrapper around the FeatureCloud testbed, allowing to run simulated federated learning with utility features such as automatic restarts and automatic result extraction.

 - `filtering.R`: Includes neccesary filters for data preprocessing before centralized batch effect correction using limma's `removeBatchEffect`.